rahulshankariyer/PortolioProject/README.md

 ### 1. Project Objective

-In this project, I analyzed how USA has done in terms of Covid Testing and Controlling Covid Cases & Deaths compared to the Rest of the World.
+In this project, an analysis was made on how USA has done in terms of Covid Testing and Controlling Covid Cases & Deaths compared to the Rest of the World.

+### 2. Data Used

 For this purpose, I downloaded a Covid-19 dataset from the website <a href = "https://ourworldindata.org/covid-deaths"> Our World in Data </a>

-### 2. Data Used

 The Covid-19 data that I had downloaded contained various data on Covid Cases, Deaths, Testing and Vaccinations from January 1st, 2020 to November 21st, 2022.
 So I split the data into two Excel sheets -